Blog

 Japan travel links

-Guide to Japan: A Silly Sojourn Through the Land of the Rising Sun Greetings, fellow explorers of the eccentric and aficionados of the absurd!
-Today, we embark on a ludicrously delightful journey to Japan, a country where the traditional meets the avant-garde with the grace
+Greetings, fellow explorers of the eccentric and aficionados of the absurd!
+Today, we embark on a ludicrously delightful journey to Japan, a country where the traditional meets the avant-garde with the grace of a tap-dancing sumo wrestler.
+So, strap on your silly walks and let’s dive into the wonderfully wacky world of the Land of the Rising Sun.

 Als de meeste paarden met pensioen zijn.